Notes on signing, wayfinding, alphabets and recognition.

 Photos by Don Meeker

-In our own work, we’ve explored signing garages — in this instance, Lincoln Square.
-And it’s pretty much always been about being direct — helping people figure out where they are, and where they are going.
+In our own work, we’ve explored highway visibility, as well as labyrinthine signage: signing garages—in this instance, Lincoln Square.
+And it’s always been about being direct, simple, fast: helping people figure out where they are, and where they are going.

 What’s your take?
 How are you going to get there?